St Peter's Church

 Plan of St Peter's Church

 The south wall of the chancel, which was unusually thick, is thought to be the oldest part of the building.
-It was pierced by two openings; both appear to have opened into a south chapel that dates from the 12th century.
+Two openings pierced it; both appear to have opened into a south chapel that dates from the 12th century.

 The chancel arch, once a beautiful example of Norman work, dates from around 1150 and was originally of two orders, the outer ornamented with a chevron moulding and the inner with a large roll with beak-head and grotesque ornament at intervals.
 A third gothic arch was added for strengthening around the 14th century.
 The arch was removed to St James Church, New Bradwell, after the roof of St Peters collapsed in 1956.

-In the 13th century the north wall of the chancel was rebuilt, and a north aisle added to the nave.
+In the 13th century, the north wall of the chancel was rebuilt, and a north aisle was added to the nave.
 The west wall of the nave was rebuilt in the 15th century.
-The north aisle was likely completed in the 13th century and removed in the late 16th century, when the arcade was blocked, and the north porch was built.
+The north aisle was likely completed in the 13th century and removed in the late 16th century, when the arcade was blocked and the north porch was built.

 By the 1950s, the church was no longer in service.
 The picture below, taken in 1951, shows the buildings state at this time.
 Unfortunately, this was the start of the buildings eventual collapse that took place in 1956.